Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Results

-To investigate stochastic resetting beyond tabular settings, we turn to the Deep Q-Network (DQN) algorithm~\cite{dqn:15} applied to the MountainCar environment~\cite{mountaincar:90}, a continuous-state benchmark in which an underpowered car must escape a valley by building momentum (Fig.~\ref{fig:mountaincar}A).
-Two modifications allow us to vary the exploration difficulty and reward structure independently.
-First, the left boundary is set to either $-1.2$ (standard) or $-1.7$ (extended); the latter introduces a deep trap that requires specific action sequences to escape, making unassisted goal discovery substantially harder.
-Second, we compare a sparse positive reward ($+1$ at the goal, $0$ otherwise) with a step penalty ($-1$ per step, $0$ at the goal).
-The initial state is fixed at the valley bottom $(\text{position},\text{velocity}) = (-0.5,\,0)$.
+To investigate stochastic resetting beyond tabular settings, we turn to the DQN algorithm applied to a modified MountainCar environment (Fig~\ref{fig:schematic}D), a continuous-state benchmark in which an underpowered car must escape a valley by building momentum.
+The left boundary is extended to $-1.7$, introducing a deep trap that makes unassisted goal discovery substantially harder, and the reward is sparse positive ($+1$ at the goal, $0$ elsewhere).
+We compare with a step-penalty reward and with the standard left boundary ($-1.2$) as controls (SI Figs~\ref{fig:mc-si-standard-sparse} and~\ref{fig:mc-si-standard-penalty}).
+For each reward scheme, we tune the learning rate, exploration schedule and target-update period to the best no-reset performance so the gains from resetting are improvements over an already-optimized baseline rather than artifacts of a weak one.
 Full details are provided in Materials and Methods.

 In the extended environment under the sparse reward scheme, intermediate reset rates accelerate learning.
-The fraction of replicates achieving evaluation steps $\leq 200$ rises earlier and stays higher compared to the no-resetting baseline (Fig.~\ref{fig:mountaincar}B), and median evaluation steps drop faster (Fig.~\ref{fig:mountaincar}C).
+The fraction of replicates achieving evaluation performance of at most 200 steps rises earlier and stays higher compared to the no-reset baseline (Fig~\ref{fig:mountaincar}A), and median evaluation steps drop faster (Fig~\ref{fig:mountaincar}A, inset).
 The mechanism is visible in the training dynamics.
-Resetting increases the rate at which the agent encounters the goal (Fig.~\ref{fig:mountaincar}D), truncating unproductive excursions deep into the extended valley and returning the agent to the informative region near the goal.
-Too-high reset rates, however, interrupt trajectories so frequently that the agent cannot build the momentum needed to reach the goal, impairing both the encounter rate and learned policy.
+Resetting increases the rate at which the agent encounters the goal (Fig~\ref{fig:mountaincar}B), truncating unproductive excursions deep into the extended valley and returning the agent to the informative region near the goal.
+Too-high reset rates, however, interrupt trajectories so frequently that the agent cannot build the momentum needed to reach the goal, impairing both the encounter rate and the learned policy.

+In this setting, the visible mechanism is the goal-encounter rate (Fig~\ref{fig:mountaincar}B) rather than the per-episode value propagation observed in GridWorld (Fig~\ref{fig:gridworld_learning_dynamics}D).
+In both cases, resetting shortens uninformative trajectories, but the bottleneck it alleviates differs.
+Here, discovering the goal is the limiting factor.
+The MountainCar result therefore probes the scope of the reset intervention under function approximation rather than the value-propagation channel isolated in the tabular settings.